Table Of Contents

 Varies

-Handle most workload that require a balance between vCPU, RAM, and storage needs, like web servers and
+Handle most workloads that require a balance between vCPU, RAM, and storage needs, like web servers and

 Compute Optimized